 To date, there is no standard in NAS/NOWS provider and hospital coding practices (CDC).
 As a result, there is variability in trends and in the rate reported by states.
 The most recent data on the rate of babies born with NAS/NOWS in New York is from 2014 hospital discharge data.
 The rate of NAS/NOWS nearly doubled from 2.6 cases per 1,000 hospital births in 2008 to 5.8 cases per 1,000 hospital births in 2014 (New York State Maternal and Child Health Dashboard).

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 130,753 persons were living with a diagnosed HIV infection in New York—a rate of 782 infections per 100,000 persons.
-Of these, 27.5 percent1 of males and 30.4 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 128,681 persons were living with a diagnosed HIV infection in New York—a rate of 768 cases per 100,000 persons.
+Of those, 26.1 percent of cases among males were attributed to IDU or male-to-male contact and IDU.
+Among females, 29.5 percent were living with HIV attributed to IDU (AIDSVu).

 The National Institute of Health Funds Center of Excellence in Pain Education